 Lions are often regarded as the ultimate symbol of African wilderness.
 But there are still lions living wild outside of Africa, lions whose survival hangs precariously in the balance...

-Whenever we take a trip into the wilder areas of our planet, we potentially put our lives at risk, often by travelling without taking the time to learn how to deal with dangerous wild animals.
+Whenever we take a trip into the wilder areas of our planet, we potentially put our lives at risk.
+Traveling without taking the time to learn how to deal with dangerous wild animals is not the best way to go.
 This hub gives you all the facts you need to know...

 Wolves are among nature's best hunters.
 Their co-operative strategy has inspired humans since prehistoric times.
 But how exactly do they do it?
 What sort of tactics do they have to employ to bring down animals much larger than themselves?